The Opportunity of Initiation

-Now that I have explained in a few words the subject of initiation, I will explain the Sufi Movement.
-The Sufi Movement consists of three sections.
+Now that I have explained in a few words the subject of initiation, I will explain the Sufi Universal Fratermal Institute and the Sufi Movement.
+The SUFI and SM consists of three sections.
 The central section is the Esoteric School.
-In this school those who are seekers after truth and wish to follow the path with faith and confidence and trust are welcome.
+In this school those who are seekers after truth and wish to follow the path with faith and confidence and trust are welcomed.

 Then there are two side sections.
-One is the brotherhood/sisterhood.
+One is the sisterhood/brotherhood.
 Its object is to unite humankind — separated just now by boundaries of caste, creed, nation, and race in the understanding of wisdom.
 In awakening the conscience in humanity, a person may be able to see that the happiness of each depends upon the happiness of all.
 In this section everyone is admitted and welcomed.
 We can never have enough workers to work in this time of great need for human brotherhood/sisterhood.
-The Sufi Movement is the nucleus of human brotherhood/sisterhood, and this part represents this nucleus, formed, not with a view that all should become members of the Sufi Movement, but that all may become members of the human brotherhood/sisterhood in the Fatherhood/Motherhood of God.
-(Please note that Hazrat Inayat Khan uses only the male gender in his original writings although they are intended for all genders.)
+The SUFI and the SM are the nucleus of human brotherhood/sisterhood, and this part represents this nucleus, formed, not with a view that all should become members of the either school, but that all may become members of the human sisterhood/brotherhood in the Fatherhood/Motherhood of God.
+(Please note that Hazrat Inayat Khan uses only the male gender in his original writings although all genders are always included.)